 This copy is then delayed by a short period (shorter than chorus).
 An LFO is used to modulate the delay time.

-The direct and affected signals are then mixed together at the output.
+The direct and effected signals are then mixed together at the output.

 Since the two signals are identical and only phase-shifted, there will be both constructive interference (peaks) and destructive interference (notches) in the output signal.
 The series of notches produced will produce a sort of comb-filtering effect that, when modulated to “move” via the LFO, produces what is known as flanger.

-Note that flangers have shorter delay times (faster phase-shifting) so their notches with typically be in the higher frequencies.
-Choruses have longer delay times (slower phase-shifting) so their notches with typically be in the lower frequencies.
+Note that flangers have shorter delay times (faster phase-shifting), so their notches will typically be in the higher frequencies.
+Choruses have longer delay times (slower phase-shifting), so their notches will typically be in the lower frequencies.

 The Boss BF-3 is featured in My New Microphone’s Top 11 Best Flanger Pedals For Guitar & Bass.

 Note that phaser, though closely related to flanger and chorus, does not use delay.
 Rather it uses special filters known as all-pass filters, which pass all frequencies at equal amplitude but alter the phase of certain frequencies, the setpoints of which can be controlled via an LFO.